skellis46/slipbox/improvisation and the threshold of the self.md

 Healing and therapy through movement are vital concerns to many somatic practitioners [@eddy-2009-brief] and their practices are often tied to experiencing one's true self.
 In her phenomenology of dance writing _Consciousness Matters_ Sondra Fraleigh writes that through somatic bodywork 'I have also experienced the surfacing of this healing landscape, that aspect of my core self that I have come to trust as mythic and creative' [-@fraleigh-2000-consciousness p.58].

 While such accounts frame somatic practice as a route toward healing and the recovery of a core or mythic self, other writers situate these same practices less in terms of self-discovery than in relation to contemplative or meditative presence.
 Marcow-Speiser and Franklin [-@marcow-speiser-2007-authentic] acknowledge the contemplative aspects of authentic movement that overlap with 'traditional meditative practices' [-@marcow-speiser-2007-authentic p.70] and the 'radical gesture of "just being" in the present moment' [-@marcow-speiser-2007-authentic p.70].
-They say directly that authentic movement is a meditative practice in which the present moment is not simply a point in time but a mode of awareness.
+They say directly that authentic movement is a meditative practice in which the present moment is not simply a point in time but a mode of awareness. (note: 'mode' of awareness just doesn't make sense.
+It's more like a mode of attention. awareness happens to us. )

 In _Thinking in Movement_ [-@sheets-johnstone-1981-thinkinga] Sheets-Johnstone refers to an ongoing present: